 “Our people are core to maintaining the strong client relationships we have developed over the years.
 We have doubled our HR personnel and launched a best-in-class intranet to support our growing workforce.
 Another distinguishing characteristic is our process management.” – adm

-Growth story: From three UK depots and 270 machines in 2002, AFI expanded to 30 UK locations and five in the Middle-East.
+Who are AFI Topco and why are they one of the best large companies in the UK?Growth story: From three UK depots and 270 machines in 2002, AFI expanded to 30 UK locations and five in the Middle-East.
 It now has a fleet of over 7,300 machines and provides training for 25,000+ people annually.

 “Management and shareholders have taken a long-term approach to growth, investing in its rental fleet and infrastructure throughout the cycle.
 AFI is driven by an embedded customer service culture with a strong focus on health and safety.” – AFI Topco

 Founder: Norman SpringfordView this post on Instagram

 Apex Hotels & why they should be considered as one of the best large companies in BritainGrowth story: Apex Hotels is headquartered in Edinburgh and operating 10 hotels in London, Edinburgh, Glasgow, Dundee and Bath.
 Currently in the ‘Best Companies’ Top 50 Employers to Work for in Scotland and London, it employs 1,050 employees across a fast-paced labour-intensive industry and has demonstrated sustainable growth as a business, opening a new property on average every two years.